kmrambo/Python-docx-Reading-paragraphs-tables-and-images-in-document-order-/README.md

 You should note that images and tables are not stored as such inside combined_df dataframe.
 A reference to those objects are only stored in combined_df.
 Which means for every image id or table id present in combined_df, you will have to take either the image id or table id from combined_df and refer those ids from image_df for image data and table_list for table data.

 Image files are represented in the following notation:
-"Document_Imagefile/image1.png/rId7/0"
+"**Document_Imagefile/image1.png/rId7/0**" in combined_df
-which denotes that the reference is actually an image file which has "image1.png" as image name and "rId7" as the unique id or identifier for the image and "0" for image index to be referred in image_df.
+which denotes that the reference is actually an image file which has "**image1.png**" as image name and "**rId7**" as the unique id or identifier for the image and "**0**" for image index to be referred in image_df.

 ![image_df](/images/image_df.png)

-Table objects are represented as "<docx.table.Table object at 0x1020f1160>" which denotes that a table is present at that location with the corresponding table_id.
+Table objects are represented as "**<docx.table.Table object at 0x1020f1160>**" which denotes that a table is present at that location with the corresponding table_id.
 You can refer to this table_id in table_list's index to fetch the relevant table as a dataframe. table_list contains a list of all tables stored in dataframe format.

 ![table_list](/images/table_list.png)